For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact email@example.com.

 Status epilepticus occurs when the brain fails to stop isolated seizures, due to a mismatch of neurotransmitters.
 Glutamate, the primary excitatory neurotransmitter, stimulates postsynaptic N-methyl-D-aspartate (NMDA) receptors, causing neuronal depolarization.
 Sustained depolarization causes neuronal injury and death.5 The primary inhibitory neurotransmitter, γ-aminobutyric acid (GABA), opposes excitation by stimulating GABAA receptors, producing hyperpolarization and inhibition of the postsynaptic cell membrane.
 GABA-mediated inhibition diminishes with continuous seizure activity, causing a decreased response to GABA-receptor agonists.6 Seizures lasting more than 30 minutes cause significant injury and neuronal loss because of excessive electrical activity and cerebral metabolic demand.
 Decreased GABAA-receptor response and increasing neuronal injury with prolongation of seizure activity necessitates rapid control of SE.

 Systemic changes appear in two phases during SE.
-Phase I occurs during the first 30 minutes, and phase II ...
+Phase I occurs during the first 30 ...